TravelByRocket/kj6-dev/content/atlas/class040.md

 Instructions are in the video above and here is a link for the gitignore I suggest that you use

 Use this one https://www.toptal.com/developers/gitignore/api/xcode,macos,visualstudiocode

+---

+Polish Notes

+* `Tab` is for iOS 18, need to show `.tab` modifier
+* iOS 17 runtime not on all devices
+* Computers clear all their data every time and makes it hard ot get started again, especially for token creation
+* Simulator wouldn't show up even after downloading three times
+* NavStack use only one
+* Video to make extensions for colors, fonts, etc.
+* Video for making a common view with default parameters, talk about member-wise inits